kai-li-1994/garment-variant-dataset/README.md

 Dataset files, derived tables, documentation, and metadata are licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0), unless otherwise stated.
 See `LICENSE-DATA.md`.

 The dataset was derived from publicly accessible retailer product-page information.
-The public release does not redistribute product images, screenshots, raw HTML, review text, or full webpage captures.
+The public release does not redistribute product images, screenshots, raw HTML, review text, full webpage captures, or retailer-specific acquisition scripts.
 The above licenses apply only to the curated dataset, documentation, and code included in this repository and the associated Zenodo release.